mozilla/pontoon/specs/0103-milestones.md

 ## Basic Functionality

-In this phase, we're not yet introducing new roles, and the management of Timelines is done by LPM.
+In this phase, we're not yet introducing new roles, and the management of Milestones is done by LPM.

 ## Extended Management

-In addition to LPMs, we add the ability for Project Project Managers (PPM) to maintain the Timeline data.
+In addition to LPMs, we add the ability for Project Project Managers (PPM) to maintain the Milestones data.

 *TBD*: Should PPMs manage date changes, or also PIT creation and metadata like labels?